nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The `STATUS` accepts case-sensitive string that is either 'Done' or 'Not Done'.
 * The `CATEGORY` accepts non-empty strings that are alphanumeric with spaces.
 Category will be capitalised automatically.

-> [!IMPORTANT]
-> Two identical Transactions with duplicated fields cannot be added into the transaction book.
+:exclamation: **Important** Two identical Transactions with duplicated fields cannot be added into the transaction book.
->
-> > `addTxn 1 amt/-24.3 desc/I owe John for dinner date/10102024 cat/FOOD`
-> > Running the above command twice will result in the output of
-> > `Transaction already exists in the transaction book`

 :bulb: **Tip:** The index aligns with the address book including when it is filtered. <br>
 :bulb: **Tip:** If the transaction happened on the current day, the date parameter can be omitted.<br>